 - Prescriber, pharmacy, Emergency Department and patient education.

-We are currently working on media campaigns aimed at youth and young adults aged 12-25 in the Roanoke Valley.
+We are currently working on “Be In The Picture” media campaign aimed at youth and young adults aged 12-25 in the Roanoke Valley.
 These messages will be shared via social media, YouTube, restaurants, bars, the health department, festivals and various community events.

 The “What’s Your Natural High?” campaign promotes healthy ways for youth and young adults to deal with boredom, craving excitement, lack of confidence, escaping problems, coping with stress, wanting instant gratification and having a common ground for bonding with peers.
 Photos from RAYSAC’s “What’s Your Natural High?” photo booth at the Roanoke GO Outside Festival can be found here.